 C-Murder Arrested for Nightclub Shooting – Today in Hip-Hop

-Most recently, Master P hosted a rally for his brother at Xavier University in New Orleans, calling for his release.
+On July 7, 2018, Master P hosted a rally for his brother at Xavier University in New Orleans, calling for his release.
 "I thank y'all for being here today," P told the crowd, with brother, Silkk The Shocker, by his side.
 "This is a peaceful event.
 Cory got his head up.
 He in good spirits.
 It's time for him to come home.
 He's an innocent man.
 You know what I'm saying.
 They have no more witnesses.
 Both witnesses have already came and recanted their statements."

 In the past, C-Murder's attorney, Paul Barker, petitioned the court to overturn the conviction and order a new trial.
 However, on Jan.
 25, 2019, a judge denied the embattled rapper's request for a new trial.

 Nevertheless, several celebrities have shown their support for C-Murder and are working to get him free from prison.
 On Aug.
 16, 2020, Kim Kardashian announced that she enlisted R&B singer Monica, Erin Haney and the Policy Director at REFORM Alliance, among others, to assist her in getting C-Murder's prison sentence vacated.